UnCarter25le/ChineseLiterature/README.md

 ## Intention of this project:

-- Because craving for reading the Chinese literature called __"古文觀止guanzhi"__ online for free one day in Bejing, I search that material on the internet through google or baidu.
+- Because craving for reading the Chinese literature called __"古文觀止guanzhi"__ online for free one day in Beijing, I search that material on the internet through google or baidu.
 Expectedly, it's farely more difficult to search that one in traditional Chinese edtion than simplified Chinese edition.
 What sort of edition I want to read is traditional one!
 At the meantime, I had found a [website](https://www.gushiwen.org/wenyan/guanzhi.aspx "古文观止") equipped with wonderful and diversified literature